 - a.
-Maintenance, Repair and Replacement Reserve Fund

-- b.
-Initiatives Reserve Fund
+Maintenance, Repair and Replacement Reserve Fund (Part A and part B) - b.
+Initiatives Reserve Fund c.

-- c.
 Emergency Reserve Fund.

 6. Rebalancing Reserve Accounts:

 A Reserve Account(s) may have a balance greater than the Board's target minimum balance due to a number of factors including returns on investments.
 The Board may consider rebalancing a Reserve Account(s) by: (1) transferring money between Reserve Accounts, (2) reducing Reserve Contributions or (3) transferring money from a Reserve Account(s) to operating cash.